Charles Anderson Dana: Art collecting

 Dana was an art collector.
 In 1880 he built a large residence in New York City on the corner of Madison Avenue and 60th Street and furnished it with paintings, tapestries, and Chinese porcelains, giving his greatest attention to his porcelains.
 He devoted much time and historical study in these areas of art throughout his life.
 An unnamed connoisseur praised the historical value and quality of items in his collection, noting that "they are not in the British Museum; they are not in the Louvre; and they are conspicuously absent at Dresden."

+Dosoris

+In 1873, he purchased a home on Dosoris Island on Glen Cove, Long Island, where he planted a "world renowned arboretum," with rare trees from America, Europe and Asia.
+Aside from bringing in America's pre-eminent landscape designer, Frederick Law Olmsted, to lay out a network of winding paths through which to enjoy this "fairyland of trees and flowers," Dana also brought in a specialist to live there year round whose job it was to acclimatize the foreign species.
+He welcomed arboriculturists from all over the country to study and admire what he planted here, including such unlikely and romantic specimens as the oaks grown from acorns found on the tomb of the ancient Chinese philosopher, Confucius.

+The bucolic 'island' - that is all but an island except for a narrow causeway connecting it to the mainland - consists of 46-acres with a 28-acre pond.
+A contemporary write-up from 1889 described, "a seawall is built all around the island, and it is draped and festooned with Matrimony vine, our native Bitter-sweet, a Japanese species of the same genus, and Periploca Graeca, which are planted on top".
+Dana may have lived in the original house built by the Reverend Benjamin Woolseys back in 1745.